samkennerly/pydiner/README.md

 # Run Python in a container with $PWD mounted as /context
 ./kitchen serve monty python

-# Run a script in a container with $PWD mounted as /context
-./kitchen serve monty scrambled eggs

-# Run all pydiner tests without mounting any folders
+# Run automated tests without mounting any folders
 ./kitchen runit monty python -m test

-# Show which files were baked into the pydiner:monty image
+# Show which files were baked into the `pydiner:latest` image.
-./kitchen runit monty tree
+./kitchen runit latest tree

 # Delete the image, its containers, and any leftovers
 ./kitchen eightysix monty
 ```
 Typing `./kitchen` before each command is not necessary if the kitchen is [sourced]().

+### baking images

+Baking a `pydiner` image copies files from the the [build context]() into the image.

+- Inside a container, these <q>baked-in</q> copies will appear in the `/context` folder.
+- Each `pydiner` container gets its own independent copy of the `/context` folder.
+- Edit `.dockerignore` to declare file patterns which should never be copied.
+- Edit `Dockerfile` to choose which non-ignored files are copied into images.

+Modifying a baked-in copy does **not** affect the original file.

+### freezing packages

+Freezing an image runs `pip freeze` and saves the output to `requirements.txt`.

+- When a `pydiner` image is first baked, it uses `pip` to install requirements.
+- Subsequent bakes often skip using `pip` if `requirements.txt` is unchanged.
+- If versions are not [pinned](), then baking might not produce [reproducible builds]().
+- Running `freeze` enables `pip` to install the same package versions every time.

+Freezing **overwrites** anything that was in `requirements.txt`.

+### serving with fresh files

+Serving an image runs a new container with the current folder [mounted]() as `/context`.

+- Images are [immutable]().
+Rebuilding is the only way to update baked-in files.
+- For development work, rebuilding after every minor code edit can be impractical.
+- Mounting folders gives a container read and write access to the original files.
+- Any files baked into `/context` will be [shadowed]() by these <q>fresh</q> files.

+Mounts are **not** copies.
+If a mounted file dies in a container, it dies in the real world.

 ## contents

-Pydiner includes examples of common Python project ingredients:
+Pydiner includes short examples of common project ingredients:

 - [bin/](bin) contains executable scripts.
 - [etc/](etc) contains configuration files.